Don’t let this question drive you bananas! Here’s everything you need to know about the self life of banana bread.

 To keep banana bread for an extended period of time, store it in the freezer.

-When you freeze food at a temperature of 0°F (-18°C) and below, the bacteria in it enter a state of temporary pause.
+When you freeze banana bread at a temperature of 0°F (-18°C) or below, the bacteria in it enter a state of temporary pause.
 This means that, technically, banana bread can be kept almost indefinitely in the freezer.

 However, freezing eventually takes its toll on banana bread, and the loaf dries out and loses its best aroma and flavor.
 For the best quality, eat frozen banana bread within the first 2 to 3 months after freezing.